 Our children range in age from 4 to 11 and come from Shoscombe, Peasedown St John and other neighbouring villages.
 We have four classes, and each class has a part time teaching assistant to aid learning.
 The school has a hall with facilities for creating a stage for drama productions as well as being available for PE lessons.
 There is a library containing both fiction and non-fiction titles and where the children work both in groups and independently as part of their weekly library session.
 Each classroom, the hall and the library have interactive whiteboards and all classrooms have visualisers.

 We also have a small room separate from the main building which is known as ‘The Ink Room’.
 Here, adults will often work with small groups and peripatetic music teachers lead music lessons.

-The school day commences at 08.45, although on three days a week the school organises a ‘Walking Bus’ from the village hall at 08.35.
+The school day commences at 08.45, and the school organises a ‘Walking Bus’ from the village hall at 08.35 every morning.
 All pupils have a break in the morning, and Reception and Key Stage 1 children have a break in the afternoon.
-Lunch is from 12.00 – 13.00, where children can either have sandwiches or a hot school dinner.
+At lunch time children can either have sandwiches or a hot school dinner.

 The school runs a variety of extra-curriculum clubs, usually after school has finished at 15.20.
 We highly recommend that your child gets involved in these clubs: the more your child puts into school, the more they will get out.